 - The 2016 Reason Rally: A Festival of Reason, Exuberance and Liberty

-Many policy holders come to a juncture wherein they continue to pay life insurance premiums on an unwanted policy in hopes of a gain at maturation or to recoup some of the investment by trading the policy for its cash surrender value.
+Many policyholders come to a juncture wherein they continue to pay life insurance premiums on an unwanted policy in hopes of a gain at maturation or recouping some of the investment by trading the policy for its cash surrender value.
 Corporate policyholders often face additional dilemmas when dealing with departing executives with key-man or split-dollar policies or insurance purchased as part of a buy-sell agreement.